kaeti/kaeti.github.io/speaking.md

 ---

 ###Previously

+**MozFest 2014, London — Oct.
+23-27**
+Facilitated a session for the Source Code for Journalism track, "Building a radically open editorial process"

+**Innovation in the Newsroom panel, Minneapolis — Nov.
+3**
+At the University of Minnesota as part of the Murrow Fellows program.

 **SND Makes, Boston — Oct.
 17-19**
 Attended SND's second news design event.
 Our team built [hmpgr](https://github.com/Upstatement/snd_layout_editor), a layout editor to help you seamlessly handle your homepage.